I create content that allows service businesses to build trust more quickly with their prospects, so they can increase sales.

 So I’ve been a content writer for a while, and I keep up-to-date with the latest techniques and technologies.
 And I’m lucky enough to get most of my work through referrals and recommendations from happy customers.
-Which is absolutely the best kind of marketing… especially when you’re an introvert.
+Which is absolutely the best kind of marketing!

-How do you convince prospects that you’ll do a great job?
+How do you convince prospects that you’re the right solution for them?

-There are various tools you can use to help build trust with your prospects:
+This comes down to building trust with your prospects, and there are various tools you can use to help build trust:

 - Case studies are particularly excellent for service businesses, where you’re providing something intangible.
 They’re also great for businesses who specialise in crafting high-value bespoke items (e.g. builders, kitchen companies, customer furniture makers) where there is a lengthy creation process and a high level of trust is needed from customers.